The Bad, The Dad, and The Ugly

 Party on, Dude!

-prodigal son illustrationBefore we continue, let’s take a quick look at what we mean by “prodigal” because it’s not a term you hear casually bandied about in modern conversations apart from this parable:
+prodigal son illustrationBefore we continue, let’s take a quick look at what is meant by “prodigal” because it’s not a term you hear bandied about in modern conversations apart from referring to this parable:

 prodigal